 The Lexar Bootit USB format tool created by Janaki of the Lexar support team enabled users to quickly format their jump drive.
 Additionally, Lexar's format tool included the ability flip the removable bit of a USB drive.
 A feature not commonly seen with such tools.

-A Little History on Flipping the Removable Media Bit
+History on Flipping the Removable Media Bit

 Flipping the removable hardware bit used to be necessary if you wanted to partition a USB flash drive from Windows XP, Vista, or 7.
 This was because the USB drivers Windows used would only allow you to partition local or fixed disks.
-However, the USB drivers currently used on recent versions of Microsoft Windows, such as Windows 11, 10, or 8 negate the need to flip the removable hardware bit.
+However, the USB drivers currently used on recent versions of Microsoft Windows, such as Windows 11, 10, or 8 negate the need to flip the removable media hardware bit.

 Lexar's Bootit.exe tool might also work on several other vendors USB drives that use compatible hardware.
 Though using the tool on an unsupported device could cause unexpected results or even corrupt the drive.
 So experiment at your own risk!

-Authors Website: Project Home Page (no longer active).
+- Authors Website: Project Home Page (no longer active).

 - File Size: 408 KB

-Note: By downloading and using this tool, you are proceeding at Your Own Risk!
+WARNING: By downloading and using this tool, you are proceeding at Your Own Risk!
 All liability for any damage the could result from use of any sort are on you, the user.
 It is unknown why this tool was removed, or even what it could do if used outside of its originally designed parameters for Lexar Specific Jump Drives.